strategineer/personal-website/content/bin/rpg/xmooks/rules.md

 ## The Core Mechanic

-Almost everything is based on rolling a `d20`.
+Almost everything is based on rolling a {{< rpg_roll "1d20" >}}.
 If you roll equal to or under a target number, you succeed.
 Roll over, and you fail.

 Throughout the text, whenever you see "Roll under...", it means "Roll equal to or under...".